leimbernon/rust_genetic_algorithms/README.md

 ## Description
 This library provides a simple framework for implementing [genetic algorithms (GA)](https://en.wikipedia.org/wiki/Genetic_algorithm) with Rust.

-This library also supports multithreading.
+This library also supports multithreading and adaptive genetic algorithms.

 ## Table of content
 - [RUST genetic algorithms library](#rust-genetic-algorithms-library)